Cooking on the Wild Side: Arkansas Outdoors

 Cooking on the Wild Side was originally part of Arkansas Outdoors, in which hosts Phyllis Speer and John Philpot played similar roles.
 Arkansas Outdoors began in 1991, and gained national exposure beyond AETN to include Versus Cable Television (previously known as Outdoor Life Network).
-Arkansas Outdoors was "produced by the Arkansas Game and Fish Commission with the intention of showcasing the natural beauty of Arkansas and the many sporting and nature activities available in the wild, each segment concludes with Speer sharing a recipe or two, using her castiron cookery."
+Arkansas Outdoors was "produced by the Arkansas Game and Fish Commission with the intention of showcasing the natural beauty of Arkansas and the many sporting and nature activities available in the wild, each segment concludes with Speer sharing a recipe or two, using her cast iron cookery."

 Arkansas Outdoors production stopped in early 2011, although Cooking on the Wild Side continued.

 Series breakoff

-Cooking on the Wild Side became its own series in 2006 as Cooking on the Wildside: A Farmer's Market Tour with Phyllis in part "as an answer to the requests the station received for Phyllis Speer's recipes," according to AETN.
+Cooking on the Wild Side became its own series in 2006 as Cooking on the Wild Side: A Farmer's Market Tour with Phyllis in part "as an answer to the requests the station received for Phyllis Speer's recipes," according to AETN.

 It evolved into its modern format in 2012 and was distributed nationally in 2014.